cvat-ai/cvat/cvat/apps/documentation/installation.md

 We will go through the following sequence of steps to get CVAT over HTTPS:

 - Install [acme.sh](https://github.com/acmesh-official/acme.sh) on the virtual instance (docker host).
-- Configure Nginx site template `HOME/cvat/cvat_proxy/conf.d/cvat.conf.template` used in `cvat_proxy` container to pass one of the [ACME challenges](https://letsencrypt.org/docs/challenge-types/) - webroot.
+- Configure Nginx site template `HOME/cvat/cvat_proxy/conf.d/cvat.conf.template` used in `cvat_proxy` container.
 - Deploy CVAT services in the most common way with docker-compose utilizes default HTTP scheme.
 - Create the https certificates with `acme.sh` client.
 - Reconfigure Nginx to serve over HTTPS.